knpuniversity/symfony2-series/knpu/episode2/login-form.rst

 Ha!
 I'm not so predictable!
 Instead, we're going to get crazy and build our routes right inside the controller class using annotations.
 The `docs for this feature`_ live at symfony.com under a bundle called `SensioFrameworkExtraBundle`_.
 This bundle came pre-installed in our project.
-How nice of it!
+How thoughtful!

 First, add the ``Route`` annotation namespace::